-Branding can be a highly emotional conversation, particularly when one stakeholder feels invested in a particular brand.
+Practice and hospital branding can be a highly emotional conversation, particularly when one stakeholder feels invested in a particular brand.
 And sometimes, it truly is best to keep the old brand name.
 In any case, what’s important is to understand the progression of what may happen and prepare yourself as early as possible.

 Jennings says, “None of those things start to happen without the marketing and communications teams coming together, learning who they are, understanding who they are, and figuring out how they’re going to work together.”